 It is possible for a company and a university to apply to the Industrial Postdoc programme without a specific Industrial Postdoc candidate.
-If the application is approved, the partners should find and have an approval for a qualified candidate within six months.
+If the application is approved, the partners should find and have an approval for a qualified candidate within six months of receiving the approval.